 Some possible ways to seek and find support:

-The Counseling Center has put together resources:
+The Counseling Center has put together resources for self-care and stress-reduction:

-and self-help tools:
+and self-help apps:

 Students can access a counselor anytime by calling the Counseling Center main line at 413-542-2354.
 The service is 24/7, including evenings, weekends and holidays.
+A clinician on-call 24 hours a day for mental health emergencies.

 Amherst Uprising's message to Alumni, Family, & Friends